-(a) Co-occurrence matrices for an image with (b) Co-occurrence matrices for an image a small amount of local spatial variations. with a large amount of local spatial variations.
+(a) Co-occurrence matrices for an image with (b) Co-occurrence matrices for an image a small amount of local spatial variations. with a large amount of local spatial varia-Figure 4.

-Figure 4.
 Example co-occurrence matrices.

-- In order to use the information contained in cooccurrence matrices, Haralick et al. (SMC 1973) defined 14 statistical features that capture textural characteristics such as homogeneity, contrast, organized structure, and complexity. - Zucker and Terzopoulos (CGIP 1980) suggested using a chi-square statistical test to select the values of d that have the most structure for a given class of images.
+In order to use the information contained in cooccurrence matrices, Haralick et al. (SMC 1973) defined 14 statistical features that capture textural characteristics such as homogeneity, contrast, organized structure, and complexity.